 Corrosion is something very often seen on battery terminals or cable rings, or both of them.
-This is a process which doesn’t let the battery charge properly or work effectively.
+This is a process that doesn’t let the battery charge properly or work effectively.
 It is good to check the cables from time to time along with the terminals for this annoying thing.
 You can clean the corrosion with sandpaper or sandblasting, or with the good old Cola.

 Types Of Battery Backup Sump Pump Systems

 There are two types of battery backup for existing sump pumps – DC, which means Direct Current and AC/DC which is Alternating and Direct Current.
 The latter switches to Direct Current battery power when the Alternating Current power is out.
 When the main pump fails it will switch on too.
 While the power is on, and everything with the electricity is okay, some pumps can run off the AC without using up the battery.
 Note that some units that run DC will always function off the battery power.

 Another kind of batteries are also deep-cycle ones.
 It is said that they are maintenance-free batteries.
 These are sold as marine or solar batteries, lead-acid batteries, also known as “wet cells”.
 Wet-cell batteries were used in vehicles too.
 If you have such a unit, you must add distilled water to keep the cells from drying and preventing damage.